Gravity-Well/context-grocery-store/README.md

 Simple Grovery shopping.
 Initially a Salad maker.

-Needs to be refactored for that.
+Needs to be refactored for that (by me not students)

 Demonstrates Redux like pattern use of Context API.